Many employers pay all or part of tuition costs for employees, and, in some cases, employees' spouses.

-If the student qualifies for Temple University tuition remission, either as a Temple University employee dependent or as a Temple University employee, Student Financial Services must be notified so that the benefit amount can be taken into account when calculating an offer of aid.
+If the student qualifies for Temple University tuition remission, either as a Temple University or Health System employee dependent or as a Temple University or Health System employee, Student Financial Services must be notified so that the benefit amount can be taken into account when calculating an offer of aid.

-IMPORTANT: Students eligible for tuition remission may not also receive a Temple University merit scholarship or a Temple University Grant (TUG).
-It is possible a student may be awarded a merit scholarship or TUG prior to SFS becoming aware of their tuition remission eligibility.
-In that event, the merit scholarship and/or grant will be removed and the tuition remission benefit will be awarded at the eligible rate.
+IMPORTANT: Students eligible for tuition remission may not also receive a Temple University Grant (TUG).
+It is possible a student may be awarded TUG prior to SFS becoming aware of their tuition remission eligibility.
+In that event, the grant will be removed and the tuition remission benefit will be awarded at the eligible rate.

 Tuition remission eligibility may result in a revision of previously offered financial aid.